EdiBERT, a generative model for image editing: Baselines

-StyleGAN2 and StyleGAN2-Ada Projection \cite{karras2020analyzing,karras2020training,abdal2019image2stylegan}: \href{https://github.com/NVlabs/stylegan2-ada-pytorch}{https://github.com/NVlabs/stylegan2-ada-pytorch}.
-We tested projections with the following pre-trained models on FFHQ: StyleGAN2 \cite{karras2020analyzing} at resolution 256x256, and StyleGAN2-Ada \cite{karras2020training} at resolution FFHQ 1024x1024.
+I2SG++ and I2SG$\dagger$++\citep{karras2020analyzing,karras2020training,abdal2020image2stylegan++}: \\ \href{https://github.com/NVlabs/stylegan2-ada-pytorch}{https://github.com/NVlabs/stylegan2-ada-pytorch}.
+We tested projections with the following pre-trained models on FFHQ: StyleGAN2 \citep{karras2020analyzing} at resolution 256x256, and StyleGAN2-Ada \citep{karras2020training} at resolution FFHQ 1024x1024.
 For evaluation, we downsample the 1024x1024 generated images to 256x256.

-StyleGAN2 Encoder \cite{chai2021using}: \href{https://github.com/chail/latent-composition}{https://github.com/chail/latent-composition}.
+LC \citep{chai2021using}: \href{https://github.com/chail/latent-composition}{https://github.com/chail/latent-composition}.
 We use the pre-trained encoder and StyleGAN2 generator, for FFHQ at resolution 1024x1024.
 For evaluation, we downsample the 1024x1024 generated images to 256x256.

+Com-GAN \cite{zhao2020large}: \href{https://github.com/zsyzzsoft/co-mod-gan}{https://github.com/zsyzzsoft/co-mod-gan}.
+We use the pre-trained network for image inpainting on FFHQ at resolution 512x512.
+We downsample the generated images to 256x256 for evaluation.